-The small business deduction (SBD) reduces the corporate income tax rate to 15% (in Ontario) on the first \$500,000 of qualifying active business earned by companies.
+The small business deduction (SBD) reduces the corporate income tax rate to 13 1⁄2% in 2018 (in Ontario) on the first \$500,000 of qualifying active business earned by companies.

 Now is the time for owner-managers to focus on year end planning and determine their optimal salary-dividend mix.